GrappaTilt/Introduction-to-grappaheiss/README.md

 # Introduction to GitHub

-_Get started using GitHub in less than an hour._
+_Getting started with Docker in Windows11 in less than an hour._

 <!--
   <<< Author notes: Start of the course >>>